tylerlong/slim_text/README.md

 68. auto detect file change outside of the editor and load the newest content into editor
     1. advanced feature, postpone
-85. windows bug: does not support chinese characters in path
-    1. ubuntu OK, Mac OK
-    2. windows 7 list result does not contain Chinese folders or files at all
-    3. windows xp show Chinese folders as drunk codes, can not list the folder and can not open file
-86. bug: chinese encoding decoding issue for C:/QQDownload/From Tyler/01.htm
 90. Support tabs(inside the same chrome tab window)?
     1. there is tab example in the jquery ui layout project
     2. will not support this feature in version 0.0.1, postpone
 93. bug: if current focus is not the editor window, ctrl + s does not work
     1. use chrome extension to listen this keyboard event?
-96. bug: windows csharp file, show BOM as *
 97. enable ace editor features:
     1. remove trailing spaces upon saving
         1. some one hate trailing spaces a lot!